DixonM1100001/dunnhumby-Task/README.md

 ### Endpoints

 1) GET api/product \
 This API endpoint allows the user to see all of the products in their database.
-The endpoint does not take any Parameters and will deliver a 200 reponse for success.
+The endpoint does not take any Parameters or a Request Body.
-If the response is a success, a 200 Status code, Ok, will be returned along with a Response.
+If the GET is successful, a 200 Status code, Ok, will be returned along with a Response.
 The Response scehma will look like the following example value of the Product Schema in an array:
 ```shell
 [
   {